MayamaTakeshi/sip-lab/README.md

 ### Overview

-A nodejs module that helps to write functional tests for SIP systems (including media operations).
+A nodejs module that helps to write functional/integration tests for SIP systems (including media operations).
 It uses pjproject for SIP and media processing.

 ### Documentation